OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 General Terms and Conditions for the use of XING Company Profiles

-General Terms and Conditions for the use of XING Jobs
+General Terms and Conditions for the use of XING Jobs – Online customers

-General Terms and Conditions for the use of XING Jobs - framework agreements, special offers
+General Terms and Conditions for the use of XING Jobs – Offline customers

 General Terms and Conditions for the use of XING Projects